CSAILVision/semantic-segmentation-pytorch/README.md

 So we re-implement the `DataParallel` module, and make it support distributing data to multiple GPUs in python dict.
 At the same time, the dataloader also operates differently. *Now the batch size of a dataloader always equals to the number of GPUs*, each element will be sent to a GPU.
 It is also compatible with multi-processing.
 Note that the file index for the multi-processing dataloader is stored on the master process, which is in contradict to our goal that each worker maintains its own file list.
 So we use a trick that although the master process still gives dataloader an index for `__getitem__` function, we just ignore such request and send a random batch dict.
 Also, *the multiple workers forked by the dataloader all have the same seed*, you will find that multiple workers will yield exactly the same data, if we use the above-mentioned trick directly.
 Therefore, we add one line of code which sets the defaut seed for `numpy.random` before activating multiple worker in dataloader.

+### An Efficient and Effective Framework: UPerNet
+UPerNet based on Feature Pyramid Network (FPN) and Pyramid Pooling Module (PPM), with down-sampling rate of 4, 8 and 16.
+It doesn't need dilated convolution, a operator that is time-and-memory consuming. *Without bells and whistles*, it is comparable or even better compared with PSPNet, while requires much shorter training time and less GPU memory.
+E.g., you cannot train a PSPNet-101 on TITAN Xp GPUs with only 12GB memory, while you can train a UPerNet-101 on such GPUs.

+Thanks to the efficient network design, we will soon opensource stronger models of UPerNet based on ResNeXt that is able to run on normal GPUs.

 ## Supported models
 We split our models into encoder and decoder, where encoders are usually modified directly from classification networks, and decoders consist of final convolutions and upsampling.